Despite Covid-19, we had a chance to thrive, says Fyber HR manager

 Unfortunately, while some byproducts can be seen as positive - there is a strong feeling of missing our people’s togetherness.
 While online communication is high, it cannot function as a substitute for a proper meeting - but leaves us hopeful for a big reunion once the circumstances permit.

-What are the two major challenges toy are coping with these days?
+What are the two major challenges you are coping with these days?

 1. Maintaining employees’ engagement